aument-lang/aument/docs/tour.md

 This includes the top-level scope as well.
 In the example above, the function `local` cannot access the variable `x`.

-**Note:** for thread-safety reasons, global variables don't exist.
-When it is implemented, you'll be able to pass values through channels or share thread-safe values.
+### Dynamic types, static names

+Identifiers, function names and class names in aulang are static: they are fixed and pre-determined at parsing time.
+As such, the concept of global variables do not exist in aulang.

+In order to share states through function calls, you'll have to pass variables directly or wrap them in a class.

 ## Control Flow